-All DABs are audited annually as stated in the previous Domestic Animal Management Plan and only minor noncompliance issues have been detected to date.
-These issues have been quickly rectified.
+All DABs are audited annually as stated in the previous Domestic Animal Management Plan and only one major noncompliance issues have been detected to date resulting in the cancellation of the DAB and prosecution.
+These issues have otherwise been quickly rectified.